 Leksands IF and Tegera Arena

 Leksands IF is one of the classical Swedish ice hockey teams.
 The team was founded in 1919, the hockey section in 1938, and has since won the Swedish championships four times.
-The last victory came in 1975 and the team has been alternating between the two top Swedish leagues in the last decades.
-It currently plays in SHL, the top league, since 2019.
+Leksand’s last victory came in 1975 and the team has been alternating between the two top Swedish leagues in the last decades.
+The team is currently playing in SHL, the top league, since 2019.